QiuxinDu/QiuxinDu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👩‍🎓 About Me
-<p style="line-height: 1.7">I am a Master research student in the VR Lab at <a href="https://www.bit.edu.cn/" target="_blank" style="    color: #0b2cd0;text-decoration: none">Beijing Institute of Technology (BIT)</a>, advised by <a href="https://scholar.google.com/citations?user=DCRUAmAAAAAJ&amp;hl=en" target="_blank" style="color: #0b2cd0;text-decoration: none">Prof. Dongdong Weng</a>, majoring in Virtual Reality and Human-Computer Interaction.
+<p style="line-height: 1.7">I am a Master research student in the VR Lab at <a href="https://www.bit.edu.cn/" target="_blank" style="color: #0b2cd0;text-decoration: none">Beijing Institute of Technology (BIT)</a>, advised by <a href="https://scholar.google.com/citations?user=DCRUAmAAAAAJ&amp;hl=en" target="_blank" style="color: #0b2cd0;text-decoration: none">Prof. Dongdong Weng</a>, majoring in Virtual Reality and Human-Computer Interaction.
 Meanwhile, I am a visiting student at the Institute of Human-Computer Interaction and Media Integration at <a href="https://www.tsinghua.edu.cn/" target="_blank" style="color: #0b2cd0;text-decoration: none">Tsinghua University</a>, supervised by <a href="https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/" target="_blank" style="color: #0b2cd0;text-decoration: none">Prof. Chun Yu</a>.
 Prior to master, I obtained Bachelor of Engineering in Computer Science and technology at <a href="http://www.zzu.edu.cn/" target="_blank" style="color: #0b2cd0;text-decoration: none">Zhengzhou University</a> in 2021.</p>

 <p style="line-height: 1.7">I attended the HCIX Research Club and became a Research Assistant at the <a href="https://apex-group-hkust.netlify.app/" target="_blank" style="color: #0b2cd0;text-decoration: none">APEX Lab of HKUST</a> led by <a href="https://www.mingmingfan.com/" target="_blank" style="color: #0b2cd0;text-decoration: none">Prof. Mingming Fan</a>, independently supporting a HCI project.
 Before this, I was an intern in Light Illusions supervised by <a href="https://ece.hkust.edu.hk/pingtan" target="_blank" style="color: #0b2cd0;text-decoration: none">Prof. Ping Tan</a> from June to August.</p>